turingcompl33t/turingcompl33t.github.io/_posts/2022-3-16-Containers-On-AWS.md

 curl https://pbueku8vmz.us-east-1.awsapprunner.com/recommend/0
 ```

 As the [pricing](https://aws.amazon.com/apprunner/pricing/) page for AppRunner explains, we pay for both compute and memory resources used by our application.
+The page also provides a detailed cost breakdown for some sample workloads.
+One of these workloads, the _Lightweight, Latency-Sensitive API_ seems particularly appropriate for our use case of a movie recommendation service, and the calculations from AWS estimate the cost of this workload at **$25.50 per month**.
+This is the cost estimate we will use for AppRunner.

 **Benefits**
 - The setup for AppRunner is simple and can be completed quickly, without prior experience in cloud computing technologies.